Skip to main content

 What is Windmill?

 Windmill is a fast, open-source workflow engine and developer platform.
 It's an alternative to the likes of Retool, Superblocks, n8n, Airflow, Prefect, and Temporal, designed to build comprehensive internal tools (endpoints, workflows, UIs).
-It supports coding in TypeScript, Python, Go, PHP, Bash, SQL, or any Docker image, alongside intuitive low-code builders, featuring:
+It supports coding in TypeScript, Python, Go, PHP, Bash, SQL and Rust, or any Docker image, alongside intuitive low-code builders, featuring:

 • An execution runtime for scalable, low-latency function execution across a worker fleet.